-Mario Jardel: Debauchery, drama & his descent from star striker to Bolton flop
+Mario Jardel: Debauchery, drama & a descent from stardom to Bolton flop

 On August 13, 2003, Mario Jardel did the unthinkable: he signed for Bolton.